micah-eL/xSwimTeam-rest-api/README.md

 Setup:
-1. Add a .env file to the root directory with the mongodb URI and the port you want to use
+1. Add a .env file to the root directory with the mongodb URI (MONGODB_URI), the port you want to use (API_PORT), and a random dummy token (TOKEN_KEY)
 2. Start the MongoDB process ("sudo systemctl start mongod")
 3. cd into src/ then run "npm start"